-Philippines President Rodrigo Duterte opposed most forms of gambling upon taking office in 2016, but later reversed course in an effort to grow much-needed federal funding.
+Philippines President Rodrigo Duterte opposed most forms of entertainment upon taking office in 2016, but later reversed course in an effort to grow much-needed federal funding.

-Tax money from such gambling has skyrocketed from its first year in 2016.
+Tax money from such entertainment has skyrocketed from its first year in 2016.
 Funds received by PAGCOR jumped from just $12 million in the inaugural year, to the $140 million haul in 2018.

 Finance Chair Angered